 CC121 currently reads:

 “CC121 To drive change throughout society the UK should combine a carbon tax and dividend with publicity campaigns and possible carbon rationing.
-For instance, it should require all adverts for high carbon products, including food, to carry an ‘environmental health warning’.
+For instance, it should require all adverts for high carbon products, including food, to carry an 'environmental health warning'.
 The carbon tax would reflect all emissions of greenhouse gases, not just CO2.
 It should have a progressive element to deter high individual emitters.”.

 Change the penultimate sentence and add a sentence to CC121, so that it reads:

 “CC121 To drive change throughout society the UK should combine a carbon tax and dividend with publicity campaigns and possible carbon rationing.
 For instance, it should require all adverts for high carbon products, including food, to carry an 'environmental health warning'.
 The carbon tax would reflect most emissions of all greenhouse gases (not just CO2).
 See EC777 for exceptions to the carbon tax.
-It should have a progressive element to deter high individual emitters.”.
+It should have a progressive element to deter high individual emitters.”

 Delete CC141, “CC141 It should also convert to less intensive agriculture and convert grassland to forest where possible.
 There should be transitional arrangements and compensation for farmers where appropriate.”.

 Add to CC300 the word “Land”, so that it reads:

-“CC300 The Climate Emergency is also covered in the following chapters of the PSS:
+“CC300 The Climate Emergency is also covered in the following chapters of the Policies for a Sustainable Society:

 Countryside